Showing posts with label Tibetan literature. Show all posts

 In some cases we have words of the Bonpos.
 For something that is quite fine, they say sky offering (gnam mchod-pa), and for a person who has died they say he has gone to heaven (gnam-du gshegs-pa).
 For someone of superior merits, they say he is sky appointed (gnam gyis bskos-pa), and for someone of superior power, they say lord of sky and earth (gnam sa'i bdag).

 Without reading this passage from the Clove Canopy, I fear we would never be able to see the point of the corresponding passage in the Seven Horses.
 True enough.
 But let me make the point I want to make here in connection with some arguments in a recent blog entry with the title “Nam, an Ancient Word for Sky.”
-Both the Clove Canopy and the Seven Horses can come to our aid,* seeing that these expressions making use of the concept of gnam.
+Both the Clove Canopy and the Seven Horses can come to our aid,* seeing that these expressions make use of the concept of gnam.
 In the minds of these glossary writers, gnam belongs to a non-Buddhist “Bon context that would likely feel alien or archaic to your typical Tibetan Buddhist reader of their times.

 (*Along with still other sources like the well known quote, falsely attributed to the Nel-pa history, about how Bonpos “like the sky.”
 See the discussion under “Nel-pa” in the list below.)